 Wanting to escape the city for a day and see a bit more of France?
 We have listed for you our best suggestions for 1-day trips to take starting from Paris.

-But you should visit one of the most iconic rooms of the castle as wall: the Hall of Mirrors.
+While you’re at it, don’t miss out on one of the most iconic places in all of the Castle- the Hall of Mirrors.